 There have been plenty of VFL/AFL footballers who have run the Melbourne Marathon with inaugural race chairman and Melbourne premiership player Brian Dixon among the most decorated.

 Peter is not as well known as a footballer having played one VFL game for Hawthorn back in 1967, but he is a life member of the Hawks after serving many years as a recruiter and he is well known in running circles, having been a Spartan president for 12 years.

-The only other time Peter looked like recording a DNF was in 2007 when he tore cartilage in a knee a couple of weeks before the race.
+In 2007 he tore cartilage in a knee a couple of weeks before the race.